 GFAiR is the only global multi-stakeholder forum in which public, private and civil actors, across all aspects of the generation, access, transformation and use of agri-food knowledge, collaborate through their own representative mechanisms to collectively shape the future of agriculture and realize desired SDG impacts.
 GFAiR is hosted by CGIAR / Alliance for Bioversity and CIAT.

+Submission of proposals

+Proposals must be submitted by email, in strict compliance with the procedures outlined in the Terms of Reference (Annex 1) and must include all sections detailed in Annex 2.
+For proposals to be eligible for consideration, GFAiR must receive the submission, signed by a legal representative of the applicant organization, and stamped with the official seal of the organization on or before the 15th of September 2024 at gfair.secretariat@gfair.network.
+Proposals received after this deadline will not be considered.
+GFAiR reserves the right to extend the deadline for submission.
+In such an event, GFAiR will inform potential applicants in writing, specifying the terms and duration of the extension.

 Selection Criteria

 A Selection Committee will review the proposals to check that they meet the following criteria: